Shenggang/OAuthTest/readme.md

 * The Google APIs Client Library for Python:

-'pip install --upgrade google-api-python-client'
+`pip install --upgrade google-api-python-client`

 * The google-auth-oauthlib and google-auth-httplib2 libraries for user authorization.

-'pip install --upgrade google-auth-oauthlib google-auth-httplib2'
+`pip install --upgrade google-auth-oauthlib google-auth-httplib2`